 What it always is

 The Interdisciplinary College (IK) is an annual, intense one-week spring school which offers a dense state-of-the-art course program in neurobiology, neural computation, cognitive science/psychology, artificial intelligence, robotics and philosophy.
-It is aimed at students, postgraduates and researchers from academia and industry.
-By combining humanities, science and technology, the IK endeavours to intensify dialogue and connectedness between the various disciplines.
-Participants come mainly from European countries, lecturers from all over the world.
-Courses include up-to-date introductions to the main fields of the IK, as well as an in-depth treatment of a focus topic which is changing from year to year.
-And finally, the IK is a unique social event.
-In the evenings participants may enjoy the very special atmosphere: minds meet, music is played, and friends are made in long evening and night sessions in the welcoming conference site at the Lake Möhne.
+Courses include introductions to the main fields of the IK, as well as an in-depth treatment of a focus topic which is changing from year to year, explored in about two dozens of special courses.
+And last but not least, the IK is a unique social event.
+In the evenings participants may enjoy the very special atmosphere: minds meet, music is played, and friends are made in long evening and night sessions in the welcoming conference site at Lake Möhne.

 What it was in 2012